git4humans/git4humans/README.md

 ### Starting a Git Repository

-You may use `g start` command to start a Git repository in an existing working directory.
+You may use `g start` command to start a Git repository into an existing directory.
 Suppose you already have a working project in the `OldProject` directory, you can use `cd OldProject` to move into the directory, and then running the command as follow:

 ```shell
 g start